aterui/public-proj_stream-diversity/README.md

 repository and open `metadata.html` from your local computer).

 ## Main directory

-Main directory for ‘Ecosystem size and complexity dictate riverine biodiversity’

 -   `manuscript` - Rmarkdown for main text
 -   `supplementary_information` - Rmarkdown for Supplementary